Now Reading

 But these added dimensions also provide another layer of protection to your coop.
 Building out a door overhang will allow you to lock or unlock your coop while being protected from the elements.
 Window overhangs will shade the windows during those hot summer months and help block rain and snow from beating up the window frames during winter.
 Overhangs can also redirect rain runoff away from the structure, prolonging the life of the structure itself.

 When you apply these four elements, you’ll get some great chicken coop curb appeal.
-But these will also assist in deterring pests and insects, regulating the internal temperature though the seasons, adding security, and prolonging the life to any little outdoor oasis.
+But these will also assist in deterring pests and insects, regulating the internal temperature through the seasons, adding security, and prolonging the life of any little outdoor oasis.
 The added farmhouse charm is just the icing on top of this sweet little cake.